Job search fatigue and burnout are real.

 When it comes to interviews, there is no one-size-fits-all.
 There are, however, some practices you can put in place to ensure you are more than halfway prepared before seeking out specific knowledge.

 One of the main reasons for my Jobseeker’s burnout was the endless application process for each job.
-You have to submit, your resume, cover letter, portfolio, and then fill out the official application with all the stuff that’s already covered in the resume.
+You have to submit, your resume, cover letter, and portfolio, and then fill out the official application with all the stuff that’s already covered in the resume.

 Not with Jump Recruits.
 All you need is to fill out your user profile and submit your resume upon sign-up, then you’re done.
 Our website was designed so you can seamlessly search for jobs, with a higher rate of response.